kenperkins/typhoon/README.md

     Maecenas justo neque, dictum eget accumsan non, luctus ac lacus.
     Phasellus ac erat metus, et sagittis dolor.

+# Article static files

+In some situations one may need static files for an article.
+These are are to be placed within a folder named after the article.

+For instance, the static files folder for the article `2011-04-03-lorem-ipsum.txt` is `2011-04-03-lorem-ipsum`.

+This folder is to be placed in the `articles/` folder.

+All files placed inside the `articles/2011-04-03-lorem-ipsum/` folder can then be accessed through `/2011/04/03/lorem-ipsum/filename`.

 # Documentation for Views

   Local variables are documented [here](//github.com/cjoudrey/typhoon/blob/master/docs/views.md).